santilopezpavon/custom-api/readme.md

 POST to url:
 * /api/{entity_type}/get/{id}
 * query parameters
- * theme [voluntary]: the name of the theme, for get the regions entities.
+  * theme [voluntary]: Theme name, for get the visible blocks of the regions.
 * Body:
   * Schema [mandatory]